smichael1/Single-Axis-Rest-Server/README.md

-# Play Java REST Starter
+# Single Axis REST Server

-This is a starter application that shows the simplest possible REST implementation in Play using Java.
+This is an implementation of a REST and Websockets server using Java/Play.
+The server will provide a client with metadata of setupConfig commands and arguments available (can be used by the client to generate a user interface), accepts setupConifg command execution requests and provides telemetry to clients using WebSockets.

 ## Running